 - Related Info

 - How the Plot Manager interacts with other sections

 The core of the plot manager is the index cards.

 You can add an index card to the board by clicking the green button that says ‘Add Index Card’.

 Edit an index card

-To edit an index card, click on the context menu, and click ‘Edit’.
+To edit an index card, hover over the card, click on the context menu (the three dots in a vertical line), and click ‘Edit’.

 You will now be able to edit the card’s title and description.
 When you are finished, click the ‘save’ button.

 Note – Depending on your browser, you may also be able to move a card into edit mode by double clicking it.